The Emergence of Chunking Structures with Hierarchical RNN: Introduction

-We propose a two-layer hierarchical recurrent neural network (HRNN) to accomplish the chunking task.
+We propose a hierarchical recurrent neural network (HRNN) to accomplish the chunking task.
 Our HRNN is designed to explicitly model the word-to-chunk composition by a lower-level RNN, and chunk-to-sentence composition by an upper-level RNN.
 We further design a trainable chunking gate that switches between lower word-level RNN and upper phrase-level RNN, which is also used for chunk prediction.

 We propose a two-stage training framework for HRNN without using linguistic annotations, namely, pretraining with an unsupervised parser and finetuning with a downstream NLP task.
 In the first stage of pretraining, we adopt the recent advances of unsupervised parsing~\citep{Kim2020Are, kim-etal-2019-compound}, and propose a maximal left-branching heuristic to induce sensible (albeit noisy and imperfect) chunk labels from an unsupervised parser.
 In the second stage, we finetune HRNN chunking by feeding its upper-level RNN representations to a downstream-task network.
-Our intuition is that a more meaningful chunking structure is beneficial for the downstream task.
-Therefore, optimizing downstream-task performance can, in turn, improve HRNN chunking without using syntactically annotated labels.
+Our intuition is that HRNN serves as the bottleneck, and the downstream-task finetuning can force the HRNN to learn more meaningful latent structures.

-We conducted experiments on the CoNLL-2000 chunking dataset~\citep{sang2000introduction}.
-Results show that the unsupervised parser-pretrained HRNN significantly improves the best-performing unsupervised baseline, with a considerable margin of $5$ percentage points in terms of the phrase F1 score.
+We conducted experiments on the CoNLL-2000 dataset~\citep{sang2000introduction} and the English Web Treebank~\citep{annwebtreebank}.
+Results show that the unsupervised parser-pretrained HRNN significantly improves the best-performing unsupervised baseline, with a considerable margin of up to $6$ percentage points in terms of the phrase F1 score.
 We then finetuned the pretrained HRNN model with three downstream text generation tasks: summarization, paraphrasing, and translation.
 Compared with our pretrained model, it achieves a chunking performance improvement of up to $6$ percentage points in downstream datasets, and $2$ percentage points on CoNLL-2000.
 The results suggest that our method not only bridges the gap between supervised and unsupervised chunking methods but also shows the generalizability across different downstream tasks and datasets.

 In our experiment, we also find an intriguing linguistic phenomenon during the finetuning stage: the neural model's emergence of linguistic structure is transient.
 That is, although the downstream performance consistently improves, the chunking performance improves significantly but only in the first few thousand steps.
 Then, it starts to decrease and eventually drops to the initial level of the finetuning stage or even lower, suggesting that linguistic structures are a convenient vehicle for a downstream task when the training begins and the model capacity is small.
 However, the neural network tends to discard such linguistic structures to achieve higher performance in the downstream task as the training proceeds.